Page: (fri)FRI architecture, Next:

 close close closes the current output file, resuming output to the

-previously open one.
+previously opened one.

 ]->out write out writes the top output string to the current output file and